boschresearch/statestream/README.md

 Wed, 21 Dec 2016 12:53:41 @ initializing: (7 remaining) <<  <<
 ```

-Now the entire network specified in [demo.st_graph](examples/demo.st_graph) is instantiated in the background.
+Now, the entire network specified in [demo.st_graph](examples/demo.st_graph) is instantiated in the background.
 Wait until the number of remaining items which are not yet instantiated reaches 0 and the network is ready (this can take some seconds), e.g.:

 ```
 Wed, 21 Dec 2016 12:55:03 @ 00000000 <<  <<